 The flexible-layout format allows readers to choose the best reading experience for ANY device or environment.
-This electronic version will also feature a fully hyperlinked index.
+The electronic versions also feature a fully hyper-linked index.

-Enhanced PDF Download
+Enhanced PDF download

-The latest PDF NCAA Rules Books editions also contain interactive features, such as a hyperlinked index and table of contents.
-Major rules changes and points of emphasis, where applicable, are also hyperlinked.
+The latest PDF NCAA Rules Books editions also contain interactive features, such as a hyper-linked index and table of contents.
+Major rules changes and points of emphasis, where applicable, are also hyper-linked.
 Of course, you can also use the PDF search capabilities to locate all instances of a particular word or term.